 I grew up in Minnesota, then spent a total of 18 years in southern Oregon and Seattle, WA before moving to Philadelphia in 2016.
 While in Seattle I acquired a HAM radio license so I could help support long distance bike rides and races.
 My first foray into radio, though, was at my college radio station, KVSC in St. Cloud, MN.

 I tend to be a good fit for people who tend toward geeky/nerdy side of things.
-This might look like anime, making your own Makerbot, or simply having strong opinions about the Oxford comma.
+This might look like anime, making your own Makerbot, or simply having strong opinions about the Oxford comma (thanks to fellow geek therapist Kate Reeves for this identifier).
 Myself, I tend toward knitting, putting blinky lights in clothes, and making plasma balls in the microwave.
 Also very much pro-Oxford comma.

 Kink, poly, sex work/camming aware and supportive.